 Interpret the results of your funnel by selecting different analysis charts from the drop down under Funnel steps.
 These are described in detail below.

-If you select any order funnels in the Conversion Details section, you have the option to select Top Paths under Breakdown to determine which order the steps are being performed in.
+If you select any order funnels in the Conversion Criteria section, you have the option to select Top Paths under Breakdown to determine which order the steps are being performed in.

 Statistical significance in funnels validates an increase or decrease in conversion rate for a property or cohort segment.
 It attempts to identify random chance with respect to overall conversion.
 A p-value indicating statistical significance is calculated in the overview table when you choose a property or cohort to group by.